davy7125/polyphone/en/manual/soundfont-editor/tools/instrument-tools.md

 * :guilabel:`Inversions`.

 The graph is updated every time a setting changes for a better visualization.
-On mouse over, the correspondence note number / balance is displayed.
+On mouse over, the correspondence note number / panning is displayed.

 ### Transpose {#doc_transpose}